Tonbridge to Penshurst Walk

 • You could detour into the Castle Courtyard and perhaps take in the far-reaching views from the top of the tall Motte (mound).
 Afterwards, either retrace your steps through the Gatehouse or take the path down to the riverfront and turn left to reach the High Street.

-A new information board on the High Street marks the meeting point of three long-distance walks: it is the end of the Eden Valley Walk and the start of the Medway Valley Walk; the Wealdway follows the river for a further 6 km before heading north to the Kent Coast at Gravesend.
+A new information panel on the High Street denotes the meeting point of “Three of Kent's Finest Walks”: the central section of the Wealdway, the eastern end of the Eden Valley Walk and the western end of the Medway Valley Walk.

 5. At the end of River Walk keep ahead on a cycleway to the left of a modern apartment block (Waterside Lodge).
 At the far end the path veers right to pass between Tonbridge Memorial Garden? and the river.
 You briefly retrace a section of the main outward route, but immediately after crossing the water channel at Buley's Weir turn sharp left.

 6. Follow the path into a short side street (Lamberts Yard), passing Nancy's Tea Rooms on the left.
-At the end turn right onto the High Street, with some more refreshment places on the way to the station: there is a Caffè Nero on the right and the Finch House Café across the road at the front of the Pavilion Shopping Centre.
+At the end turn right onto the High Street, with some more refreshment places on the way to the station: there is a Caffè Nero on the right and the Finch House Café & Bakery across the road at the front of the Pavilion Shopping Centre.

 7. To complete the walk make your way onto the right-hand side of the High Street and follow it up the slope beyond the roundabout.
 The station entrance is at the top; trains to London usually leave from Platform 2 (down the steps on the left).